Planarity, duality and Laplacian congruence: Theorems , and

 As $L_{V_{01}}(G_1)$ and $L_{V_{02}}(G_2)$ are both nonsingular, $U_1 L_{V_{01}}(G_1) U_{1}^T=L_{V_{02}}(G_2)$ implies that $U_1$ is nonsingular too.
 Then $U_1 L_{V_{01}}(G_1) U_{3}^T=\mathbf{0}$ implies that $U_{3}=\mathbf{0}$, so $\det(U)=\det(U_1)\det(U_4)$.
 Necessarily then $U_1$ is unimodular, so $U_1 L_{V_{01}}(G_1) U_{1}^T=L_{V_{02}}(G_2)$ implies that $L_{V_{01}}(G_1)$ and $L_{V_{02}}(G_2)$ are congruent over $\mathbb{Z}$. \end{proof}

-Here is the unreduced version of property X. \begin{proposition}Let $G_{1}$ and $G_{2}$ be graphs with the same number of loops.
+Here is the unreduced version of Theorem \ref{Watkins}. \begin{proposition}Let $G_{1}$ and $G_{2}$ be graphs with the same number of loops.
 Then $L(G_{1})$ and $L(G_{2})$ are congruent over $\mathbb{Z}$ if and only if $G_{1}$ and $G_{2}$ are 2-isomorphic graphs with the same number of vertices and the same number of connected components. \end{proposition}

 \begin{proof}If $L(G_{1})$ and $L(G_{2})$ are congruent over $\mathbb{Z}$, then they certainly have the same rank and size.
 It follows that $G_{1}$ and $G_{2}$ have the same values for $n-c(G)$ and $n$, so $G_{1}$ and $G_{2}$ have the same number of vertices and the same number of connected components.
-Corollary~\ref{xcor} and the reduced version of property X tell us that $G_{1}$ and $G_{2}$ are 2-isomorphic.
+Corollary~\ref{xcor} and Theorem \ref{Watkins} tell us that $G_{1}$ and $G_{2}$ are 2-isomorphic.

 For the converse, suppose $G_{1}$ and $G_{2}$ are 2-isomorphic graphs with the same number of vertices and the same number of connected components.
 Then the matrices